 Mealtimes: Instead of just once a year at Thanksgiving, make it a regular practice to go around the table and say what you are thankful for.
 When it is your turn, model deeper awareness by sharing your gratitude for the warm home, clean running water, healthy body, or gorgeous sunset.
 As part of the routine, when your children excuse themselves from the table have them thank the person that made the meal (or who bought the meal at a restaurant).
 When preparing food share with your children your own gratitude for the easy access to a store full of fresh food or refrigerator with choices.

 Bathtime: Kids love blowing out birthday candles.
 To signal the end of the bath, have your child pull the plug then (with supervision) blow out a candle and share something or someone they are thankful for.
 I started this tradition with my middle daughter as a toddler and her interpretation was to name a family member as she blew out each candle.
 She would say, “ I wish for Grammy” with a sweet smile and hand on her heart.
-Now a kindergartener she says things like “I’m grateful Boppa came home safely from war” and “I’m grateful my baby sister has a healthy heart.”
+As a kindergartener, it evolved into deeper gratitude, like “I’m grateful Boppa came home safely from war” and “I’m grateful my baby sister has a healthy heart.”